 Santa Clara County prices also show strong differences between cities.
 County wide, the highest average price of about$1.21M ($625 per sf) was just reached in Q2 of 2014.
 The previous peak of about $1.10M ($570 per sf) was reached in Q2 of 2007.
 However look at a city having strong growth such as Palo Alto.
 The high average price of about $2.75M ($1300 per sf) was reached Q1 of 2014 while the previous high of about $2.0M ($920 per sf) was reached Q1 2007.

 2014 has seen a good number of areas whose average price was at or a little below $800K at their peak in 2007 reach similar values.
 The lower priced areas have been lagging but many are showing better growth in 2014.

-If you just want to take a quick look at homes recently offered for sale in various bay area cities, please visit my real estate for sale pages.
+If you just want to take a quick look at recently offered homes for sale in various bay area cities, please visit my Silicon Valley homes for sale pages.

 I think there are a lot of misconceptions of what makes good realtor.
 IMO the realtor should be judged on "core